Great Lakes - PGDM & PGPM Admissions 2027

 | Answered & Marked for review |

 In case the candidate completes the paper within the stipulated time period, he/she can end the test by clicking the 'Preview Submit' button.
-Note that candidates will not be allowed to leave the exam hall before three hours i.e., the time duration of XAT 2026 is complete.
+Note that candidates will not be allowed to leave the exam hall before three hours i.e., the time duration of XAT 2027 is complete.

 Even if the candidates do not click on the 'Preview Submit' button, the result will be saved automatically.

-Keeping in view the XAT previous year question paper, there is no fixed no. of questions that the candidates need to answer.
+Keeping in view the XAT previous year question paper, there is no fixed number of questions that the candidates need to answer.
 Given below is a list of questions from each section, along with a marking scheme that can be checked by candidates.

 Sections | Number of Questions | Duration |